rcc-uchicago/silc/reports/joanna/2014-06-19/reports/puzzle-12/README.md

 * `EXPERIMENTER` - experimenter speech
 * `CHILD` - child speech

-The pattern file (`regex.txt`) contains a list of regular expressions to be used for pattern "token" and "type" counts.
+The pattern file (`regex.tsv`) contains a list of regular expressions to be used for pattern "token" and "type" counts.
 Pattern token counts should be understood as number of pattern instances observed.
 Pattern type counts should be understood as the number of patterns used.

-Note that `regex.txt` now contains an additional `CATEGORY` column:
+Note that `regex.tsv` now contains an additional `CATEGORY` column:

 * `PATTERN` - pattern to search for
 * `SPATIAL` - indicating whether the pattern is spatial (`1`) or not (`0`)